 The majority of litter bins in our town are provided by Burgess Hill Town Council.
 If you would like to put forward a new location for a bin or report a damaged one please contact the Help Point.

-Burgess Hill Town Council has placed 18 noticeboards around our town which are used to display Council information and posters adverting events for non-profit making organisations.
+Burgess Hill Town Council has 18 noticeboards around the town which are used primarily to display Council information.
+Space prevailing, we will display posters promoting events for non-profit making organisations.
+This service is provided by our Maintenance Team.

 If you would like us to display your notices please bring 22 copies (A4 portrait only please) into the Help Point.
 Posters will be displayed subject to space.
 Please deliver your posters to us well ahead of your event.